Viktor Vodolatsky: On questions of activities regarding Pyotr Krasnov

 On 17 January 2008, Vodolatsky signed an order on the creation of a working group to analyze the activities of Pyotr Krasnov in connection with a request received from the organization "Cossack Abroad".
 On 18 January 2008, the Council of Atamans of the organization “The Great Don Host” made a decision, which noted: “... historical facts indicate that an active fighter against the Bolsheviks during the Civil War, writer and publicist P.N.
 Krasnov during the Great Patriotic War collaborated with Nazi Germany; <...> Attaching exceptional importance to the above, the Council of Atamans decided: to refuse the petition to the non-profit foundation “Cossack Abroad” in resolving the issue of the political rehabilitation of P. N. Krasnov ”.
 Vodolatsky himself said: "The fact of his cooperation with Hitler during the war makes the idea of his rehabilitation completely unacceptable for us."
 The initiative for rehabilitation was condemned by veterans of the Great Patriotic War and representatives of the Russian Orthodox Church.

+Sanctions

+He was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.

+Injury

+According to multiple sources, he was injured by a Ukrainian HIMARS strike in Luhansk on 13 May 2023.
+A video of him emerged showing that he did not sustain serious injuries.